NachoAP-UC3M/Codigo-Matlab/README.md

       sudo matlab

-  2. In command Window use the command:
+  2. In Matlab in the command Window use the command:

       rosgenmsg('~/catkin_ws/src/')